-In practice, performance management often means actively using performance data to improve the public’s health, including the strategic use of performance standards, measures, progress reports, and ongoing quality improvement efforts to ensure an agency achieves desired results.
+In practice, performance management often means actively using data to improve performance, including the strategic use of performance standards, measures, progress reports, and ongoing quality improvement efforts to ensure an agency achieves desired results.

-PHF offers many ways to bring the benefits of performance management to public health professionals across the country:
+The Public Health Foundation (PHF) offers many ways to bring the benefits of performance management to public health professionals across the country:

 Performance Management Toolkit: Case stories, publications, and tools that can help individuals, teams, and organizations understand performance management and how to develop successful performance management systems

 Accreditation Preparation and Support: Key performance management resources to support the performance management documentation requirements of public health accreditation

 Performance Management Courses on TRAIN: The TRAIN Learning Network is the trusted leader in providing training and other learning opportunities to public health, healthcare, behavioral health, preparedness, and other health professionals

 Performance Management On-Site Technical Assistance: PHF’s Performance Management and Quality Improvement Experts are available to provide on-site facilitation, coaching, and training to organizations on how to effectively build and implement a performance management system